PlaceOS/svg-viewer/README.md

 API docs can be found [here](https://mryuion.github.io/svg-viewer)

-You can install the PlaceOS Typescript client with the npm command
+You can install the library with the npm command

 `npm install --save-dev @yuion/svg-viewer`